-Arteriovenous malformations occur when different blood vessels tangle together, forming irregular, unhealthy connections between arteries and veins.
-Arteries and veins from two similar, but very distinct, functions: arteries carry oxygen-rich blood to the cells, while veins carry oxygen-depleted blood back to the lungs.
+Arteriovenous malformations occur when different blood vessels intermingle and become tangled, forming irregular, unhealthy connections between arteries and veins.
+Arteries and veins perform two similar, but very distinct, functions: arteries carry oxygen-rich blood to the cells, while veins carry oxygen-depleted blood back to the lungs.
 Normally, blood passes from an artery through a system of capillaries – tiny, microscopic vessels where oxygen is transmitted from blood cells to tissue – then out of the capillaries into a vein.
 In an AVM, the capillary system is compromised, forming direct connections between an artery and a vein.
 If the AVM is large enough, it can rob surrounding tissue of oxygen, eventually leading to tissue damage, the death of nerve cells, and potentially more serious consequences.

 Scientists aren’t sure why AVMs form, but most evidence points to congenital factors.
-While AVMs can develop anywhere in the body, they’re most common in the brain and the spinal cord.
-While many AVMs start small and relatively inconsequential, they can expand in size over time, eventually causing serious problems for the patient.
+While AVMs can develop anywhere in the body, they are most common in the brain and the spinal cord.
+Although many start small and relatively inconsequential, they can expand in size over time, eventually causing serious problems for the patient.

-Symptoms of an AVM can be extremely diverse, and they’re very dependent on where the AVM forms and how large it gets.
+Symptoms of an AVM can be extremely diverse, and are dependent on where the AVM forms and how large it grows.
 While some AVMs produce only minor irritation, in some cases they can be life threatening.
-For AVMs in the brain, seizures and headaches are two of the most common symptoms.
+Seizures and headaches are two of the most common symptoms of AVMs occuring in the brain.

-When formed in the spinal cord, AVMs may have a number of symptoms ranging from severe, sudden back pain similar to that from a slipped disk.
-Other symptoms can include problems with the senses, weak muscles, or even paralysis in certain areas of the body.
-This is because an AVMs in the spinal cord can cause the nerve fibers below it to degrade and eventually to die, which can impede communication with parts of the body those nerve fibers control or leave those areas paralyzed entirely.
+When formed in the spinal cord, AVMs may cause a number of symptoms including severe, sudden back pain similar to pain of a slipped disk.
+Other symptoms can include problems with any of the five the senses, weak muscles, or even paralysis in certain areas of the body.
+This is because an AVM in the spinal cord can cause the nerve fibers below it to degrade and eventually die.
+This impedes communication with those parts of the body controlled by the nerve fibers, and can even lead to paralysis of the entire area.

 Arteriovenous malformations (AVMs) are abnormal, snarled tangles of blood vessels that cause multiple irregular connections between the arteries and veins.
 While they are most common in the spinal cord and the brain, they can develop elsewhere in the body.
 It is unclear why AVMs form.
 Most often they are inherited, but they can sometimes appear sporadically.
 ATMs can cause seizures and severe headaches as well as muscle weakness, paralysis, dizziness, vision loss, back pain, confusion, and more.
 Most dangerously, AVMs can cause significant neurological damage and brain hemorrhaging.
 Orange County CyberKnife and Radiation Oncology Center offers the most comprehensive array of radiation treatments in Southern California including the CyberKnife Radiosurgery System, an effective treatment for AVMs.